aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

-Evidently, the ‘tighter’ we can make our clusters, the better.
+The ‘tighter’ we can make our clusters, the better.
 Is there some way to give a number to this idea of ‘tightness’?

 ### Internal Validation Metrics

-In practice, instead of dealing with two metrics, several measures are available which combine cohesion and coupling into a single measure.
-Few examples of such measures are:
+Instead of using two metrics, several measures are available that combine cohesion and coupling into a single measure.
+A few examples of such measures are:

 * Silhouette coefficient
 * Calisnki-Harabasz coefficient